 Several members of the upper extremity service at the University of Chicago are active in shoulder and elbow reconstruction, including reverse total shoulder arthroplasty, arthroscopy, rotator cuff repair, total elbow replacement, and biceps repair.

 The hand surgery fellows cover call at their assigned site during each three-month block.
+The fellow assigned to the University of Chicago Medicine also covers two days of call per week.
 Currently, fellows are each assigned one weekend a month.
 The orthopaedic or plastic surgery residents on call for hand serve as the primary call contact, and fellow call is taken from home.
 Fellows are expected to be involved in the care of hand consults in the Emergency Department as needed, and to lead the surgical treatment of those patients requiring urgent operative care.
 Additionally, fellows are a part of the care for inpatient hand surgery cases and are responsible, with the hand surgery resident team, for their care.

 Microsurgery course – Mayo clinic – August of each year

-Peru – international service trip – December of each year
+International service trip – generally planned for the spring of each year

 The hand division is active in clinical and basic science research and multiple projects are ongoing.
 It is expected that each fellow perform a research project, to be submitted to a peer-reviewed journal by the end of the fellowship.

-The University of Chicago Hospital is a level I pediatric trauma center and is level II for adult trauma; the medical center is in the process of building a new trauma center and will transition to level I adult status.
+The University of Chicago Hospital is a Level I Trauma Center serving both adult and pediatric populations in Chicago, and is currently the busiest trauma center in the city.
 The philosophy of the program is to provide excellent exposure to elective reconstructive cases, while allowing the fellows ample time to study and participate in research.
 NSUH is a multi-specialty research and healthcare organization with 908 beds distributed across four hospitals.
 NorthShore University HealthSystem is a level I adult trauma center.
 The affiliation with NorthShore offers our fellows exposure to a broader array of clinical pathology, a diverse patient population, and new operational technologies in a suburban, community-based, teaching hospital system.

 How To Apply